ericschoettle/message-board/README.md

 * Bonus - up and down voting
 * Super-bonus - Tags with many-to-many relationship.

+## Planning

+* Get Bootstrap up and running
+* Make Navbar with links to About, Home, Etc.
+* Make Navbar with links to
 ## Further Reading / Useful Links

 * [ember.js](http://emberjs.com/)